seandavi/SimpleSnakemakeTutorial/README.md

 `-- submit.sh
 ```

 ### Example snakemake commands:
-Before getting started, you'll need to run:
+Before working with snakemake, you will need to run:

 ```
 module load python/3.3.2
 ```

 This loads the python/3.3.2 libraries, including the `snakemake` executable.
+Note that this will also change the python executable to be python version 3.3.2.
+To change back, do `module unload python/3.3.2`.

+See the [snakemake documentation](https://bitbucket.org/johanneskoester/snakemake/wiki/Home) for more details, but a few quick commands can get you started.

 ```
 snakemake -n